-American Express has a plethora of different credit card options, which makes it almost impossible to know which one is best.
-In this article, we’ll be looking at the Marriott Bonvoy American Express card, which might be great for you if you’re a regular at hotels, or if you’re new to points collecting, as it gives you a lot of options for using the points you have earned.
-But depending on what you’re looking for, it may not be the best.
+In this article, we’re looking at the Marriott Bonvoy American Express card, which might be a good option for you if you’re a regular at hotels, or if you’re new to points collecting, as it gives you a lot of options for using the points you have earned.

 What is the Marriott Bonvoy American Express credit card?